Movatterモバイル変換

 Why I like it:

-Features like two-way audio are even more important on a doorbell, and Google also uses some of its AI expertise to help identify packages, people and vehicles with other options locked behind the subscription.
-Plus, you get a few color options to better match your door and trim.
+Features like two-way audio are even more important on a doorbell, and Google also utilizes some of its AI expertise to help identify packages, people and vehicles, with other options locked behind a subscription.
+Additionally, you have a choice of color to better match your door and trim.
 If you don’t mind using the Google Home app to control the device, this is one of the best video doorbells we’ve found as a wireless model.

 Who is this for: